vitch/nakeditchyfeet/src/content/blog/indonesia/tana-toraja/tana-toraja.md

 In Toraja, everyday is a good day for a funeral.
 Somewhere in a 60km radius there will be one, but we are extra lucky that a big ceremony is starting today.
 Foreigners don't need an invitation, their presence is welcomed and considered good luck for the family.

 Mr "The Deceased", as our guide refers to him, died in April 2012, more than a year ago, and has since then been patiently waiting for the family to organise his grand send off.
-The ceremonies will take place over the next 5 days and today is procession day, where the body will be moved from the house to a rice paddie turned into a festival arena 200m down the road and this is where the rest of the ceremonies will take place.
+The ceremonies will take place over the next 5 days and today is procession day, where the body will be moved from the house to a rice paddy turned into a festival arena 200m down the road and this is where the rest of the ceremonies will take place.

 We arrived at the dead man's house to find a crowd gathered around a few tongkonans (traditional houses) one of which had the coffin on top, with an effigy or wood carved life-size image of Mr Deceased called Tau Tau and next to which sat his frail widow in black.